cosbor11/user-asset-translator/Follow-Up-Questions.md

 ## What's the design for changing the output formats?

-Output Generation is done in the `user-asset-report-generator`...
+Output generation is done in the `user-asset-report-generator`...
 Because the output format is not structured data like json, or xml, it is plain-text report format, I decided to use a templating framework.
 I've worked with several java templating frameworks such as Freemarker, Velocity, Thymeleaf, and Mustache, etc. My favorite is Mustache, and it has support in most other languages.
 I would write the lambda in nodejs.
 The input is xml, then gets translated to json and put on queue. when we consume the message from queue it will be in json format so we can just take the json message on queue, deserialize it to our class structure, then apply it to the template to get our desired output.

 ## asset-report-generator pattern classes and psuedo code: